Keyfactor/adoption-and-enablement-examples/Ansible/roles/windows_universal_orchestrator/README.md

 - `orchestrator_name`: `<name of Orchestrator>` The name that will be known in Keyfactor Command.
 This can be passed as a variable in the playbook.

-- `orchestrator_zip`: `KeyfactorUniversalOrchestrator-10.2.0.zip` Name of the zipped install files.  this is expected in the files directory.
+- `orchestrator_zip`: `KeyfactorUniversalOrchestrator-10.2.0.zip` Name of the zipped installation files.  this is expected in the files' directory.

+- `install_capabilities`: `true` used to tell the script to install capabilities in the "capabilities" file.

+- `capabilities_file`: `capabilites.zip` Name of the zipfile with all the capabilities.

 - `orchestrator_dir`: `Keyfactor Orchestrator\` Default directory name of where the Orchestrator will be installed.
 DO NOT CHANGE.